 5, 6, 7….

-So I can never brand the concept with, ‘Yes, it is safe to travel across India solo’, ‘No, it’s unsafe’, because the question of safety specific to traveling is subjective, and honestly, irrelevant.
-Women need to be more cautious, that is true.
+So I can never brand the concept with, ‘Yes, it is safe to travel across India solo’, ‘No, it’s not’, because the question of safety specific to traveling is subjective, and honestly, irrelevant.
+Women need to be more cautious, travelling or not, that is true.
 We live in that world.

 ‘You are doing what most men won’t think of doing.’
-A biker complimented me, as I sat behind his bike, hitchhiking to Kausani Uttarakhand.
+A biker complimented me, as I sat behind his bike, hitchhiking to Kausani in Uttarakhand.
 It’s not a compliment, believe me, men.
+Having a threshold is not a compliment.

 I am sure my experience will contradict someone else’s.
 I cannot vouch for your safety.
 But I can say one thing, the incidents you just read about and a few more instances of being eve-teased (regular events in some parts of Bengal) are a fraction of the entire spectrum.
 Among the 200 times I had hitchhiked, I had one bad experience.
-Isn’t that pretty obvious?
 You can’t expect to have a few rotten apples?
-Particularly in an overpopulated country like India?
+Particularly in an overpopulated and notorious country like India?
 Or anywhere else?

 Also read – Kasar Devi in Almora – The Worst Volunteering Experience